ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

     * A good way to get someone into FRC for the next season.

     * Occasionally has pre-rookie teams (registering for the next season next year)

+    * Occasionally just as stressful as a regular event (see "Indiana Robotics Invitational")

 * * *